jcoliz/GameFab/README.md

 This initial choice is largely because it is the environment I am most familiar with, so it's easiest to get up and running.
 In the future, I would love to give kids the ability to build and distribute on iOS as well.
 I expect to use Xamarin for this, though I am open to a direct swift/SpriteKit implementation.

 Under the hood, the graphics system runs on [Win2D](https://github.com/Microsoft/Win2D), which makes Direct2D immediately accessible to UWP apps.
-This is an excellent system, which I highly recommend.
+This is an excellent system--I highly recommend it!

 # How to Get Started